LDAP (Active Directory)

 Response

-Upon successful modification, the action returns confirmation of group modification.
+Upon successful operation, the action returns:

 Input Parameters